trychlos/pwix-assistant/README.md

 - `name`: mandatory, a name to be given to the assistant, defaulting to 'Assistant'

-- `pages`: an (ordered) array of page descriptions, or a function which returns such an array, where each item is a page definition with:
+- `assistantPages`: an (ordered) array of page descriptions, or a function which returns such an array, where each item is a page definition with:

     - `name`: a page unique name in the assistant (in order to share an identifier between the caller and the assistant)
     - `template`: the template name to be displayed
     - `label`: the label to be displayed on the left pages index
-    - `data`: the data context to be passed to each page, defaulting to the data context of this same assistant
+    - `data`: the data context to be passed to the page, defaulting to the data context of this same assistant
     - `start`: should be set to true on the first page when true, the 'prev' action is disabled default to false